Self-Locating Uncertainty and the Origin of Probability in Everettian Quantum Mechanics: Varieties of Uncertainty

 Using \emph{Strong ESP}, it is straightforward to prove that one must follow the recommendations of \emph{Indifference} in cases of classical duplication.
 In fact, the proof is so quick that it may cause you to doubt the principle.
 It shouldn't. \emph{Indifference} was intuitively plausible.\footnote{In fact, it's not just intuitive, there are arguments for it.
 The argument given by \citet{elga2004} essentially relies on something like \emph{ESP}, as we discussed in Section~\ref{sec21}.} \emph{Strong ESP} retains those intuitive recommendations while avoiding the unacceptable recommendations in cases like \textsc{Once-or-Twice} (\textsection \ref{response}).
-Exploring further how to argue that \emph{Strong ESP} is a constraint on rational credence assignments would be worthwhile, but we will not do so here.

 We'll first apply \emph{Strong ESP} to \textsc{Duplicating Dr. Evil} and then move to the general case.
 Let $X$ be the lunar laboratory and all of its contents (including Dr. Evil) and $Y$ be the terrestrial replica and its contents.
 Let $M_X(X)$ move the lunar laboratory to where the terrestrial replica was and $M_Y(Y)$ move the lunar laboratory to where the terrestrial replica was ($M_X(X)=Y$ \& $M_Y(Y)=X$, provided the two laboratories are in truly identical physical states).
 Take $U$ to be the original world and $U'$ to be the universe you get by switching the two laboratories (which, as it happens, doesn't change anything: $U'=U$).
 Then, \eqref{sesp} yields